Floor Insulation Services

 Why insulate your crawlspace?

 Insulation is rated in terms of thermal resistance, called R-value, which indicates the resistance to heat flow.
-The R value rated for each individual type of insulation means the total number of hours rated to resist heat or cold.
+The R-value rating for each individual type of insulation means the total number of hours rated to resist heat or cold.
 R-19 insulation resists heat or cold, thereby reducing the need to heat or cool your home and in turn lowering energy costs.

 All insulation levels are specified by R-Value.
 R-Value is a measure of insulation’s ability to resist heat traveling through it.
 The higher the R-Value the better the thermal performance of the insulation.
-However, depending on your geographic area, condition of your crawl space, amongst other factors the need to utilize a higher R-value may not always be the best choice.
-It is also important to keep in mind the greater the R-value the greater the expense in material costs.
+However, depending on the geographic area, environmental condition of the crawl space, along with other various factors utilizing a higher R-value may not always be the best choice.
+It is also important to keep in mind the greater the R-value the greater costs.

 To find out which type of insulation would best meet your needs and price range, schedule your crawlspace inspection for an honest assessment.